Iran: "Not true that Intelligence Ministry sought contact with the CIA"

 Loading IndicatorLoading Indicator

-The Iranian government denied reports that its Intelligence Ministry contacted the U.S. Central Intelligence Agency (CIA) to seek negotiations.
+The Iranian government has denied reports that its Intelligence Ministry contacted the U.S. Central Intelligence Agency (CIA) to try to initiate negotiations.

 According to Walter Bloomberg on the 4th (local time), Iranian authorities said claims that the Intelligence Ministry proposed talks to the CIA are "not true."
-The report was said to have been raised amid recently escalating tensions between the United States and Iran.
+The report was said to have surfaced as tensions between the United States and Iran have recently intensified.

-Recently, the United States and Iran have remained in a state of tension over the nuclear program and the risk of military clashes, while some diplomatic channels have proceeded via indirect negotiations through third countries such as Oman.
+The United States and Iran have remained in a state of heightened tension over Iran’s nuclear program and the risk of military conflict, while some diplomatic channels have proceeded via indirect talks through third countries such as Oman.

-Iran stressed that there are no plans for any official negotiations or contacts and dismissed related claims as "groundless speculation."
+Iran emphasized that there are no official plans for negotiations or contact, dismissing the claims as "baseless speculation."

 JH Kim